-The Department of Biology houses greenhouses, controlled-environment chambers, a new animal research facility, a molecular biology research center, modern laboratories, and equipment that includes advanced light microscopes (differential interference contrast, fluorescence), electron microscopes (scanning and transmission), scintillation counters, ultracentrifuges, DNA sequencing apparatus, and physiographs; vehicles and boats and a 400-acre nature preserve are available for fieldwork.
+The Department of Biology houses greenhouses, controlled-environment chambers, an animal research facility, a molecular biology research center, modern laboratories, and equipment that includes advanced light microscopes (differential interference contrast, fluorescence), electron microscopes (scanning and transmission), scintillation counters, ultracentrifuges, DNA sequencing apparatus, and physiographs; vehicles, boats and a 400-acre nature preserve are available for fieldwork.
 Many biology courses use the department's student computer lab for review of multimedia presentations, data analysis, simulations, Internet and Web assignments, teleconferencing, scanning, word-processing, and printing.

 The Department of Chemistry is located in the Knight Chemical Laboratory building.
-The department is home to state-of-the-art facilities for the spectroscopic identification and characterization compounds.
-These include the centers for Laser spectroscopy, Mass spectrometry, Nuclear Magnetic Resonance spectroscopy, and X-ray crystallography.
-Students have access to the department's computer lab for internet and Web assignments, data analysis, computations, word-processing, and printing.
+The department is home to state-of-the-art facilities for the spectroscopic identification and characterization of compounds.
+These include the centers for Laser spectroscopy, Mass spectrometry, Nuclear Magnetic Resonance spectroscopy, and

+X-ray crystallography.
+Students have access to the department's computer lab for internet and Web assignments, data analysis, computations, word-processing and printing.
 The Chemical Stores facility maintain an inventory of more than 1,100 items, including chemicals, glassware, and apparatus.
-Additional information about the Department of Chemistry can be found on the department website located at www.chemistry.uakron.edu.
+Additional information about the department, faculty, and programs can be found on the department Web site located at www.chemistry.uakron.edu.

 The Department of Classical Studies, Anthropology and Archaeology has a Macintosh-based computer lab which gives easy student access to a collection of several thousand original digital images of ancient Mediterranean buildings, artifacts and art works, to the Perseus program, a digital multimedia database on the Greek world (20,000 images and most of Greek literature both in Greek and in translation), and to the Internet and the Web.
 The lab includes an extensive suite of graphics software, three dual-monitor authoring workstations as well as desktop machines, flatbed and film scanners, and an accelerated 100 base-T local network connected to the University backbone.
 Digital investigation and creation are a regular part of most classes.
-The Interdisciplinary Anthropology Program laboratories contain hominid fossil casts, archeological collections, and a variety of equipment used in field research projects as well as computers for use with faculty and student research projects using ArchView and qualitative software packages.
-The Anthropology Program is affiliated with the Institute for Health and Social Policy.
-The Anthropology website is www.uakron.edu/anthro.
-It contains current course listings, the "Notes from the Field" Newsletter and information on research.

 The Department of Computer Science is located on the second floor of the College of Arts and Sciences Building.
 Students in Computer Science have access to a wide variety of computing facilities, operating environments, languages and software in laboratories maintained in and by the department.
-In addition to a PC lab, a UNIX lab and a Graduate Research lab, the department has a 24-node cluster computer available for research and instruction.
+In addition to a PC lab, a UNIX lab and a Graduate Research lab, the department has two cluster computers available for research and instruction.
 Our facilities are state-of-the-art and provide a broad range of experience that is attractive to potential employers.

 Department computers provide access to the Internet, the World Wide Web, and the computational resources of the Ohio Supercomputing Center in Columbus.
 In addition, there are connections to the VBNS Internet II network.
 Many department computers are accessible via the University dial-up lines or the Internet.

 The proximity of the faculty offices to the computer laboratories encourages regular interaction between students and faculty.
-Staff members are always available to help students.
+Staff members provide introductory seminars and are always available to assist and guide students.
 A friendly, informal, helpful atmosphere makes the department an enjoyable place to learn and gain practical experience.